-- (a) This AMC only applies to occurrence reporting by persons/organisations regulated by Regulation (EC) No 1592/2002 of the European Parliament and of the Council.
-It does not address reporting by aerodrome organisations, air navigation service providers and authorities themselves. - (b) In most cases the obligation to report is on the holders of a certificate or approval, which in most cases are organisations, but in some cases can be a single person.
-In addition some reporting requirements are directed to persons.
-However, in order not to complicate the text, only the term 'organisation' is used. - (c) The AMC also does not apply to dangerous goods reporting.
+- (a) This appendix only applies to occurrence reporting by persons/organisations regulated by CAA. - (b) In most cases the obligation to report is on the holders of a certificate or approval, which in most cases are organisations, but in some cases can be a single person.
+In addition, some reporting requirements are directed to persons.
+However, in order not to complicate the text, only the term 'organisation' is used. - (c) The appendix also does not apply to dangerous goods reporting.
 The definition of reportable dangerous goods occurrences is different from the other occurrences and the reporting system is also separate.
-This subject is covered in specific operating requirements and guidance and ICAO Documents namely: - (i) ICAO Annex 18, The safe Transport of Dangerous Goods by Air, Chapter 12 - (ii) ICAO Doc 9284-AN/905, Technical Instructions for the Safe Transport of Dangerous Goods by Air - 3.
-OBJECTIVE OF OCCURRENCE REPORTING
+This subject is covered in specific operating requirements and guidance and ICAO Documents namely: - (i) ICAO Annex 18, The safe Transport of Dangerous Goods by Air, Chapter 12 - (ii) ICAO Doc 9284-AN/905, Technical Instructions for the Safe Transport of Dangerous Goods by Air

+3. OBJECTIVE OF OCCURRENCE REPORTING

 - (a) The occurrence reporting system is an essential part of the overall monitoring function.
 The objective of the occurrence reporting, collection, investigation and analysis systems described in the operating rules, and the airworthiness rules is to use the reported information to contribute to the improvement of aviation safety, and not to attribute blame, impose fines or take other enforcement actions. - (b) The detailed objectives of the occurrence reporting systems are: - (i) To enable an assessment of the safety implications of each occurrence to be made, including previous similar occurrences, so that any necessary action can be initiated.
 This includes determining what and why it had occurred and what might prevent a similar occurrence in the future. - (ii) To ensure that knowledge of occurrences is disseminated so that other persons and organisations may learn from them. - c) The occurrence reporting system is complementary to the normal day to day procedures and 'control' systems and is not intended to duplicate or supersede any of them.
-The occurrence reporting system is a tool to identify those occasions where routine procedures have failed. - d) Occurrences should remain in the database when judged reportable by the person submitting the report as the significance of such reports may only become obvious at a later date. - 4.
-REPORTING TO THE PACA AND NATIONAL AUTHORITIES - (a) Requirements - (i) As detailed in the operating rules, occurrences defined as an incident, malfunction, defect, technical defect or exceedence of technical limitations that endangers or could endanger the safe operation of the aircraft must be reported to the national authority. - (ii) The products and part and appliances design rules prescribe that occurrences defined as a failure, malfunction, defect or other occurrence which has resulted in or may result in an unsafe condition must be reported to the PACA. - (iii) According to the product and part and appliances production rules occurrences defined as a deviation which could lead to an unsafe condition must be reported to the PACA and the national authorities. - (iv) The maintenance rules stipulate that occurrences defined as any condition of the aircraft or aircraft component that has resulted or may result in an unsafe condition that could seriously hazard the aircraft must be reported to the national authority. - (v) Reporting does not remove the reporter's or organisation's responsibility to commence corrective actions to prevent similar occurrences in the future.
-Known and planned preventive actions should be included within the report. - (b) Paragraph 10.g. of this AMC provides guidance as to what should be reported by an organisation to the authority.
+The occurrence reporting system is a tool to identify those occasions where routine procedures have failed. - d) Occurrences should remain in the database when judged reportable by the person submitting the report as the significance of such reports may only become obvious at a later date.

+4. REPORTING TO THE CAA

+- (a) Requirements - (i) Occurrences defined as an incident, malfunction, defect, technical defect or exceedence of technical limitations that endangers or could endanger the safe operation of the aircraft must be reported to the CAA.

+- (ii) The maintenance rules stipulate that occurrences defined as any condition of the aircraft or aircraft component that has resulted or may result in an unsafe condition that could seriously hazard the aircraft must be reported to the CAA. - (iii) Reporting does not remove the reporter's or organisation's responsibility to commence corrective actions to prevent similar occurrences in the future.
+Known and planned preventive actions should be included within the report. - (b) Paragraph 10(d) of this appendix provides guidance as to what should be reported by an organisation to the CAA.
 The list of criteria provided may be used as guidance for establishing which occurrences shall be reported by which organisation.
-For example, the organisation responsible for the design will not need to report certain operational occurrences that it has been made aware of, if the continuing airworthiness of the product is not involved.

-5. NOTIFICATION OF ACCIDENTS AND SERIOUS INCIDENTS In addition to the requirement to notify the appropriate accident investigating authorities directly of any accident or serious incident, operators should also report to the national authority in charge of supervising the reporting organisation
+5. NOTIFICATION OF ACCIDENTS AND SERIOUS INCIDENTS

+In addition to the requirement to notify the Oman accident investigating authority directly of any accident or serious incident, operators should also report to the CAA in charge of supervising the reporting organisation